emiHuy/go-get-movesets/README.md

 **Date Created:** December 15, 2024

-**Last Updated:** January 11, 2025
+**Last Updated:** February 17, 2025

 ## Features
 - Search Pokémon by name
     - Type the Pokémon's name in the search bar
     - Press **Enter** or click the **Search** button to perform the search
-- Display the optimal fast and charged moves for the searched Pokémon
+- Display the optimal fast and charged moves for the searched Pokémon.
+Charged attacks with '*' at the end require an Elite Charged TM.
 - Simple, user-friendly interface

 ## Requirements